Remote Proctor NOW Policy for Online Exams

 Testing Preparation Student Responsibilities

-- Students are responsible for self‐testing the functionality of the system a minimum of one week prior to all Remote Proctored examinations so that any required troubleshooting can be accomplished.
-Students should check with their faculty member for available practice exams.
+- Students are responsible for self‐testing the functionality of the system within one week prior to all Remote Proctored examinations so that any required troubleshooting can be accomplished.
+Students are also responsible for self-testing the functionality again within 24 hours of taking an exam because system updates in the interim could impact the functionality.
+Completing these self-testing steps will decrease unanticipated functionality issues at the time of the exam.
+Students should contact their faculty member for available practice exams.

 - Students must purchase a whiteboard no larger than 9″ x 12″and dry erase markers to be used during examinations rather than sheets of paper.
-The only exception is the Frist Nursing Informatics Center in which only paper will be allowed.
+The only exception is if examinations are taken in the Frist Nursing Informatics Center, where only paper will be allowed.

 - Students must close and restart computers before logging into the proctored test environment.
 All other programs and/or windows on the testing computer MUST be closed prior to logging into the proctored test environment and must remain closed until the exam is completed.